jsbisht/aws-developer-associate/vpc.md

 In total thats 16 subnets, which will be obtained by splitting `/16` network into 16 `/20` subnets. _(256 x 16 = 4096 IPs, Actual available IPs are 4096 - 5 = 4091 IPs)_

-- If you had started from prefix `/17` instead you would get 16 subnets of `/21` subnets
+- If we had started from prefix `/17` instead we would get 16 subnets of `/21` subnets

 ![vpc structure](./imgs/vpc-structure.png)